rossmintzer11/UPenn-Cyber-Final-Project/Network.md

 ### Your task is to isolate torrent traffic and answer the following questions:

 ### Find the following information about the machine with IP address 10.0.0.201:
-MAC address
+MAC address: Dell_f4:3b:96
-Windows username
-OS version
+Windows username: elmer.blanco filter : ip.addr == 10.0.0.201 && kerberos.CNameString
+OS version: Windows 10 peep header of HTTP request from elmer

 ### Which torrent file did the user download?

+filter: ip.addr == 10.0.0.201 && http.request.method == GET

+Betty_Boop_Rhythm_on_the_Reservation.avi.torrent